apache/iotdb/docs/SystemDesign/TsFile/Format.md

 |                tsDataType                |  TSDataType   | Data type |
 |   statistics    |       Statistics        | Statistic values |

-As for the five statistics (min, max, first, last and sum), `ChunkMetadata` of Binary and Boolean type only has two values: first and last.

 ##### 1.2.3.2 TimeseriesMetadata

 The second part of metadata is `TimeseriesMetadata`.